snowflakedb/native-apps-templates/streamlit-java/README.md

 Similarly, you can also use your own build steps for any other languages supported by Snowflake that you wish to write your code in, and any build automation tools you prefer.
 For more information on supported languages, visit [docs](https://docs.snowflake.com/en/developer-guide/stored-procedures-vs-udfs#label-sp-udf-languages).

 ## Run the app
-Create or update an application package in your Snowflake account, upload application artifacts to a stage in the application package, and create or update an application object ub the same account based on the uploaded artifacts.
+Create or update an application package in your Snowflake account, upload application artifacts to a stage in the application package, and create or update an application object in the same account based on the uploaded artifacts.
 ```
 snow app run
 ```